Walking to Running: An 8-Week 5K Training Plan

 As race day approaches, stick to your routine.

-This has been one of the best pieces of advice that I have ever received as it keeps you comfortable and confident on race day.
-As you go through your training plan (like the 8-week plan pictured) you begin to develop a certain rhythm to how you do things.
+This has been one of the best pieces of advice I have ever received.
+It keeps you comfortable and confident on race day.
+As you go through your training plan (like the 8-week plan pictured), you begin to develop a certain rhythm to how you do things.

-For example, before I run I like to eat a piece of peanut butter toast and I always listen to Eye of the Tiger before I run (don’t judge, it’s a great song!).
+For example, before I run, I like to eat a piece of peanut butter toast and always listen to Eye of the Tiger (don’t judge; it’s a great song!).

 From Walker to Runner: Run Your First 5K in 8 WeeksThat type of ritual or routine gives you one less thing to think about when you get started on race day.